EnergyInnovation/eps-docs/docs/models/zhejiang.md

 The Zhejiang Energy Policy Simulator may be used on this website through your web browser.

-## Documentation

-Documentation of the model is available [here](https://docs.energypolicy.solutions/).
-Documentation is not specific to any model version and therefore applies to both U.S. and Zhejiang versions of the Energy Policy Simulator.

 ## Reports

 Two accompanying reports are avaialble for download.
 A policy analysis report examining two decarbonization scenarios for Zhejiang can be found [here](https://wri.org.cn/report/2020/11/accelerating-net-zero-transition-china_CN).
 A technical note on the model itself can be found [here](https://wri.org.cn/working_paper/2020/12/ZHEJIANG_ENERGY_POLICY_SIMULATOR_METHODS_DATA_AND_SCENARIO_SETTINGS_CN).